diegoslorenzo/landbot-senior-sw-engineer-challenge/README.md

 - **Topics and Channels Extension**: The architecture makes it easy to add new `topics` and channels by simply registering new notifiers in the factory.

-- **Database Configuration**: Although SQLite is used by default, the configuration allows you to easily switch to other databases without modifying the business logic.
+- **Database Configuration**: Although SQLite (development) and PostgreSQL (production) are used by default, the configuration allows you to easily switch to other databases without modifying the business logic.

 ### 3. **Automated Testing**